Aufsätze referiert extern - Web of Science

 In: International Tax and Public Finance 23 (2016), 5, S. 875-910

-This paper studies the importance of politician's qualification, in terms of education and experience, for fiscal outcomes.
-The analysis is based on a large panel for 2,031 German municipalities for which we have collected information on municipal budgets as well as the election results and qualification levels of mayoral candidates.
-We principally use a Regression Discontinuity Design focusing on close elections to estimate causal effects.
-We find that mayors with prior experience in office indeed tend to reduce the level of local public debt, lower total municipal expenditures and decrease the local taxes.
+This paper studies the importance of politicians’ qualification, in terms of education and experience, for fiscal outcomes.
+The analysis is based on a large panel for 2031 German municipalities for which we have collected information on municipal budgets as well as the election results and qualification levels of mayoral candidates.
+We principally use a regression discontinuity design focusing on close elections to estimate causal effects.
+We find that mayors with prior experience in office have a tendency to reduce the level of local public debt, lower total municipal expenditures and decrease the local taxes, even though these results are only significant in some specifications.
 In contrast, the education level of the mayor exerts no significant effects on the overall fiscal performance of the municipality.
 The results are partly surprising as both education and experience are shown to matter greatly in the electoral success of mayoral candidates.

 Keywords: Mayoral elections, Regression discontinuity design, Politician’s education and experience, Fiscal outcomes